Defined Benefit Members

 If they consider the matter outside of their adjudication service, your complaint will be passed to the Ombudsman’s Early Resolution Service, who will look to see if they can help resolve your complaint fairly and informally at an early stage, without the need for formal adjudication.

-The Plan also operates an Internal Dispute Resolution Procedure (IDRP) which offers a means for members to raise a formal complaint.
-Further details on the Plan’s IDRP process can be requested from your administrator or the Plan Secretary.
+the Scheme also operates an Internal Dispute Resolution Procedure (IDRP) which offers a means for members to raise a formal complaint.
+Further details on the Scheme’s IDRP process can be requested from your administrator or the Scheme Secretary.

 If you think you need advice or support with your retirement planning, you should consider speaking to a suitably qualified Independent Financial Adviser (IFA).